Add or edit a SharePoint Online source

 https://mycompany.sharepoint.com

-Provide admin consent using SharePoint Online user credentials that have the Global Admin role by following the steps detailed here, or proceed to the next step if you wish to provide consent from your Azure portal after creating your source.
+Provide admin consent using SharePoint Online user credentials that have the Global Admin role by following the steps detailed here, or proceed to the next step if you want to provide consent from your Azure portal after creating your source.

 NoteYou can switch your source to the crawling account after you provide admin consent.